This is my space to document adventure.

 This isn’t a hiker blog with lots of stats or gear lists, because there are already plenty of great ones out there by hikers that know much more than I (See below for some links).

 We are avid hikers who met, started hiking and adventuring together, fell in love, and haven’t stopped.
 We got married in July, 2014, hiking into our small ceremony by a waterfall.
-We’re both native Mainers (although Catie isn’t officially, since she moved here when she was 7), and currently live in Walla Walla, Washington.
+We’re both native Mainers (although Catie isn’t officially, since she moved here when she was 7).
+We spent the last four years in Washington State but are now back in our home state of Maine with our 2-year-old daughter in tow.

 Jason (Not-a-Bear) is my partner in crime, and void of a social media presence.
 Before he closed his practice, he was a lawyer in a rural Maine community.
 Jason completed the Appalachian Trail in 1999.
-He recently found a job that suits him much better as Conservation Director of Blue Mountain Land Trust.
-Find his writing at BanknotesIndustries.com.
+After the PCT he found his way back to land conservation and worked as the Conservation Director of Blue Mountain Land Trust.
+He now works for the Maine for Land’s Future Program.

 “Yeah runnin’ down a dream